A Short History of Arlington Woods Church

 By 1989, the fundraising target was achieved.
 The sod turning ceremony for the new expansion, officiated by Bishop Donald Bastian, took place on February 11, 1990.
 For the next year during the construction, we met met Sir Robert Borden High School for our services.
 On February 24, 1991, we came home to our newly enlarged building with a magnificent sanctuary that can hold 600.

 The early 1990s was another period of growth in our church.
 By 1995, our numbers grew to over 500.
 In July, 1995, Rev. Kesselring, who had been the longest serving senior pastor in our 65-year history, followed God's leading and left for Toronto to minister to ethnic minorities.
 Subsequently, two senior pastors arrived and departed.
 Rev. Wayne Dawes served for 3 months, and Rev. Mervin Saunders served for 14 months.
-During this difficult times, we could only rely on our faith to persevere.
+During these difficult times, we could only rely on our faith to persevere.

 However, while there are troubles, there is God's grace to His children.
 The church grew slowly, yet steadily, and in October 1998, an anonymous donor paid off the mortgage of our church building with a generous $237,000 gift.